ImagineSocialGit/engage-core/docs/module-boundaries.md

 `imported` is a Core-owned contact filter for contacts imported from another system.
 Current imported detection includes `source = import`, `meta.imported = true`, or `meta.imported_at`.

+Recipient filters may also include Broadcast-owned exclusions:

+    {
+      "type": "all",
+      "exclude": {
+        "broadcast_ids": [12, 13],
+        "statuses": ["scheduled", "sent"]
+      }
+    }

+`exclude.broadcast_ids` removes contacts that already have matching `BroadcastRecipient` rows for those prior Broadcasts.

+`exclude.statuses` currently supports:

+    scheduled
+    sent

+This is Broadcast-owned duplicate-send protection.
+It lets operators send separate single-channel Broadcasts, such as SMS first and email second, without hitting the same contact twice.

+Core does not own prior-Broadcast exclusion logic.

+Messaging does not own prior-Broadcast exclusion logic.

+Broadcasts owns this because it is based on BroadcastRecipient bookkeeping.

 Broadcasts may store recipient filter definitions, but Core owns generic contact lookup and generic contact filter resolution.

 Broadcasts should not become the app-wide contact query engine.